 Clinical Laboratory Scientist 2

-The Department of Comparative Medicine of Stanford University's School of Medicine is seeking a Clinical Laboratory Scientist 2 to join a dynamic Diagnostic Lab Team to perform highly complex clinical testing, including extremely complex manual assays, of bodily fluids and tissue independently for patient/veterinary care purposes.
+Stanford University is seeking a Clinical Laboratory Scientist 2 to perform highly complex clinical testing, including extremely complex manual assays, of bodily fluids and tissue independently for patient care purposes.
 Function as an expert technical resource, performing the most complex assays and providing training and mentoring to other Clinical Laboratory Scientist staff.
-Clinical test results used directly to inform patient/veterinary care decisions, with errors potentially leading to adverse events.
+Clinical test results are used directly to inform patient care decisions, with errors potentially leading to adverse events.

 - Perform highly complex specialized manual and automated testing on various types of clinical samples.